 Audrey Cohen – Treasurer

 Audrey is the mother of a micro preemie son born at 24 weeks.
-She has spent the majority of her corporate career as a management consultant, advising healthcare and financial services firms on solving complex business challenges.
-She is currently the Head of Business Operations for Learning & Development at Goldman Sachs in New York City.
+She has spent the majority of her corporate career as a management consultant, advising leading healthcare and financial services firms on solving complex business challenges.
+She is currently a Vice President in Human Capital Management at Goldman Sachs, based in New York City.

 Finance & Strategy, Co-Chair